5 authoring tool examples to help you make the best choice

 Who is Captivate ideal for?

-Captivate suites the experienced author looking to push the boundaries of elearning, e.g. creating VR, software simulations and heavily interactive content.
+Captivate suites the experienced author looking to push the boundaries of elearning authoring, e.g. creating VR, software simulations and heavily interactive content.
 If you’re not interested in the benefits of cloud-based software (or if you’re a Mac user!) captivate could be the way to go.

 It’s clear there’s a pretty big contrast in the benefits of cloud-based tools against desktop based.
-To get a feel for the tool that may be best for you and your team is to sign up for a free trial and see the tool in action – try the software yourself!
+The easiest way to find the right software is to sign up for a free trial and see the tool in action – try it for yourself!
 To see more authoring tool examples, see this review of 9 elearning authoring tools.

 Download the authoring tool buyers guide